 Buying a home is an exhilarating journey filled with important decisions.
 From selecting the perfect house or condo, to determining your budget, choosing a city to call home, and securing a mortgage, every step plays a vital role in making your dream a reality.
 While you may know the importance of finding the best mortgage rate, do you know which mortgage term suits you best?

 For a long time, Canadians favoured the five-year fixed-rate mortgage term.
 It accounted for approximately 49% of all mortgages in 2020.
 However, recent changes in the policy interest rate set by the Bank of Canada have altered the landscape.
-The interest rate has significantly increased from 0.25% in February 2022 to 4.50% in January 2023.
+The mortgage interest rate has significantly increased from 0.25% in February 2022 to 4.50% in January 2023.

 As a result, mortgage rates have followed suit, prompting Canadians to opt for shorter mortgage terms with lower rates to make their homeownership dreams come true.
 With higher interest rates today and the possibility of rates lowering in 2024 and beyond, the five-year fixed-rate mortgage is no longer the default choice.